sonertari/SSLproxy/README.md

 The response from the Server follows the same path back to the Client in reverse order.

-See the SSLsplit documentation for split style proxyspecs.
+See the SSLsplit documentation for split style and structured proxyspecs.

 #### SSLproxy line